pcardotatgit/XDR_Workflows_and_Stuffs/9-JSON_Parsing_within_SecureX/json_parsing.md

 Okay Next step.
 Let's comeback to our SecureX Workflow and let's extract the current temperature in Paris.

 Comeback to your workflow and in the left activity panel search for the **JSONPath Query**.
-Then Drag and Drop it under the **GET JSOIN DATA FROM WEB SITE** activity.
+Then Drag and Drop it under the **GET JSON DATA FROM WEB SITE** activity.

 Name it : **extract current temperature**